vLabayen/NestedJsonParser/README.md

 # NestedJsonParser
-2 classes that allow to cast a json to any provided generic type.
-The parser and the reader are not Unity dependent while the tests are.
+3 classes that allow to cast a json to any provided generic type and to obtain the json of a class The parser, reader and writter are not Unity dependent.
-The parser is implemented using reflection.
-Both are recusive approaches.
+The classes are implemented using reflection and recusive approaches.

-To import it, just download JsonReader & JsonParser to your proyect folder
+To import them, just download JsonParser, JsonReader & JsonWriter to your proyect folder
 Usage example in Test and TestObjects class.